-Homeowners with federally backed mortgage loans just got a lifeline for payments skipped under COVID 19 forbearance agreements.
+Homeowners with federally backed mortgage loans got a lifeline for payments skipped under COVID 19 home loan forbearance agreements.

 Deferral results in the missed payments being added to the back end of the loan.
 When homeowners resume making payments, their payments are the same as they were before the forbearance.